 Audience targeting is the filter that determines who sees your emotion-context combination.
 A feel-good ad about luxury is wasted on budget-conscious shoppers, no matter how perfect the timing and emotion.
 We layer targeting using behavioral signals, not just demographics.

-At RocketShip HQ, we've moved away from single-dimension audience thinking.
-Instead of just 'women 25-34,' we use 'women 25-34 who searched for premium skincare in the past 7 days and have installed 5+ beauty apps.'
-This specificity is what drives 6-8x ROI improvements.
+At RocketShip HQ, we’ve moved away from single-dimension audience thinking.
+Instead of just ‘women 25-34,’ we use ‘women 25-34 who searched for premium skincare in the past 7 days and have installed 5+ beauty apps.’
+This level of specificity consistently drives stronger ROI.
+That said, for high-spend campaigns, broad targeting often delivers 15-30% lower CPAs than interest stacks because it exits learning phase 40% faster—the key is aligning your creative’s emotion and context first.

 Behavioral targeting trumps demographic targeting